salor02/assignment-autonomous-driving-systems/assignment_03/README.md

 ---

-### Scenario 05 - Comparison Between Different Resampling Methods
+### Scenario 05 - Comparison between different resampling methods
-In this scenario, we want to compare the execution times of the different resampling methods and, to accentuate any differences, a very high number of particles (5000) is used.
+In this scenario, we want to compare the execution times of the different resampling methods and, to accentuate any differences, a very high number of particles (10000) is used.
 In particular, two further resampling methods are considered: systematic and stratified.

 #### Systematic Resampling
 This method involves creating an array representing the cumulative distribution of particle weights.
 The resampling occurs in this way: